simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 This command will create a new encrypted file named `secret.yml`.
 Developers can edit this file using the `ansible-vault edit` command.
 They will be prompted to enter the password for the Vault.

 Developers should also ensure that passwords and key files are stored securely.
-Passwords and key files should not be stored in plain text.
+Passwords and key files shouldn't be stored in plain text.
 They should be stored in a secure location, such as a password manager or a secure file server.

 Using the Vault to store sensitive information is a crucial step in securing infrastructure managed by Ansible.
-By following this guideline, developers can ensure that sensitive information is not exposed in plain text and is only accessible to authorized users.
+By following this guideline, developers can ensure that sensitive information isn't exposed in plain text and is only accessible to authorized users.

 ## Guideline 4: Use Strong Passwords